-For Android 5.0 and up you can update the webview via Google Play, please see our article relating to potential issues behind WebView updates.
+From Android 5.0, Android 6.x, Android 10.x, and Android 11.x, you can update the Webview via Google Play, please see our article relating to potential issues behind WebView updates.

-Starting in Android 7.0 and Chrome version 51, the Chrome APK is used to provide and render Android System WebViews.
+Starting in Android version 7.0 to Android 9.x, and Chrome version 51, the Chrome APK is used to provide and render Android System WebViews.
 This improves memory usage on the device and also reduces the bandwidth required to keep WebView up to date (as the standalone WebView APK will no longer be updated as long as Chrome remains enabled).

 You can choose your WebView provider by going to Settings > Admin > WebView Implementation.
 You can choose between any compatible Chrome version (Dev, Beta or Stable) that is installed on your device or the standalone Webview APK to act as the WebView implementation.
 If Chrome is not installed, your WebView implementation will fall back to the default WebView engine.